Microsoft in Talks to Buy TikTok, as U.S. Weighs Ban on App | MarketScreener

 Under that law, regulators can investigate deals involving foreign money if that business has access to data on more than one million people, including certain genetic and biometric data, financial data and health data.
 The rules also apply to investments in U.S. businesses that track users' locations or target U.S. military or national security personnel.

-The Treasury-led Committee on Foreign Investment in the U.S., or Cfius, is a panel of federal agencies that reviews deals involving foreign money to ensure they don't put the country's national security at risk.
+The Treasury-led foreign-investment committee is made up of federal agencies and reviews deals involving foreign money to ensure they don't put the country's national security at risk.

 Earlier this year, Mr. Trump ordered another Chinese company to sell its stake in a Maryland property-management software firm, a platform that hotels and casinos use to enable guests to check into rooms using smartphones.
 That order marked the sixth time a U.S. president has either blocked a deal or ordered a corporate selloff since Congress authorized the power to intervene in 1988.